Bankruptcy Exemptions: 10 Ways to Deal with Excess Cash

 Bankruptcy lawyers occasionally are confronted with the client with more cash, or other marketable assets, worth more than the available exemptions to protect them.

-Here are some things to spend that currently non exempt cash on that are exempt, or unappealing to a bankruptcy trustee:
+Here are some ways to spend that currently non exempt cash on things that are exempt, or unappealing to a bankruptcy trustee:

 1. Fund IRA’s